kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 	    </div>
 	</div>

-<div style="text-align: justify"><br/>
-Predicting damage and crack propagation is a long-lasting challenge in computational mechanics.
+<div style="text-align: justify"> Predicting damage and crack propagation is a long-lasting challenge in computational mechanics.
 The phase-field approach to fracture allows for predicting crack evolution without the need to explicitly model crack paths and therefore has become very popular.
 The development of an efficient phase-field fracture simulation framework requires scalable implementation of an underlying mathematical model and robust solution strategy.
 I have contributed to both aspects by implementing the finite-element phase-field fracture models and by proposing novel solution strategies for solving arising non-convex coupled constrained minimization problems.
 The developed simulation framework has been used to simulate brittle, conchoidal, and pneumatic fractures.
 More recently, it has been also employed for pressure-induced fracture propagation of stochastic fracture networks in 2D/3D, considering realistic scenarios with up to 1 000 fractures.</div>

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />